Buy Seduction of the Innocent and Daybreakers CDs!

 2009 concert at the "Underground" in Pearl Plaza.

-Crusin' began in 1975.
-The Daybreakers had broken up in 1972, but several members continued recording together and occasionally performing in coffee houses.
-Getting together socially, Collins and Paul Thomas (bass player in the final Daybreakers line-up) bemoaned the disco and other unappealing music then on the radio.
-Both expressed an interest in starting another rock band up, but neither could stand the current fare.
+Crusin' began in 1974.
+After the Daybreakers broke up in 1972, several members continued recording together and occasionally performing in coffee houses.
+Meeting socially, Collins and Paul Thomas (bass player in the final Daybreakers line-up) bemoaned the disco and other unappealing music then on the radio.
+Both expressed an interest in starting up another rock band, but neither could tolerate the current fare.

-The quick, surprising success of Crusin' at local clubs inspired the band to go fulltime, and Sloat — only in the band a few months — opted out.
-Bruce Peters — the Daybreakers guitarist thought by many to have been one of the midwest's greatest rock showmen — was appearing as a solo act at the Improv and other clubs in LA when he wasn't filling in with Van Halen and other top West Coast bands.
-Collins and Thomas convinced Peters to come back and join them, and the result was explosive — audiences who had enjoyed the band's oldies were knocked out by the showmanship and charisma of the revised line-up.
+The quick, surprising success of Crusin' at local clubs inspired the band to go fulltime, and Sloat opted out.
+Bruce Peters — the Daybreakers guitarist thought by many to have been one of the Midwest's greatest rock showmen — was appearing as a solo act at the Improv and other clubs in LA when he wasn't filling in with Van Halen and other top West Coast bands.
+Collins and Thomas convinced Peters to come back and join them, and the result was explosive — audiences who had enjoyed the band's oldies were knocked out by the showmanship and charisma of the new line-up.

 Crusin'